How to Encrypt an Email in Outlook: The Complete Security Guide

 Combine with Two-Factor Authentication (2FA)

-Encryption protects the data in transit.
-2FA protects your account access.
-If a hacker guesses your password, they can read your encrypted sent items.
-2FA prevents them from logging in entirely.
+Encryption protects the email while it's moving.
+2FA protects your actual account.
+If a hacker gets your password, they can easily read your "secure" sent folder.
+2FA keeps them out completely.

 Don't Encrypt Everything